-It seems a cruel twist of fate that one should have to file for bankruptcy in Los Angeles immediately after a divorce.
+It seems a cruel twist of fate that one should have to file for bankruptcy in Woodland Hills immediately after a divorce.

 However‚ these two major life events are often linked‚ primarily because divorce is incredibly expensive.
 Plus‚ the poor or spiteful choices of one spouse can inevitably have a negative impact on your own credit – even if it’s been stellar up until this point.